 This presents a great opportunity to monetize your free time by advertising personal coaching services directly from your Instagram Business profile.
 And hey, if your following is big enough, you can also coach people on how to become Instagram influencers!

 Personal training is quite different from coaching - while the latter is more development-orientated, training is more focused on helping trainees acquire new skills.
 So, you can offer followers personal training opportunities and teach your Insta fans valuable skills.

-Selling your own products is a great potential source of consistent revenue.
+Selling your own products is a great potential source of consistent revenue, especially when using Beacons custom social media ecommerce tools.
 Even if you opt for coaching or training, it's a good idea to create a product at some point.

 Why?
 Well, products are low-maintenance.
 After you've put the effort in and created a quality product, you can focus on marketing and selling it.
 In contrast, if you're offering training or coaching services, then you still need to invest time to conduct training and coaching sessions.

 Compare this to creating a high-quality course that teaches those same skills - all you need to do is market the course (which your following is perfect for).
 Of course, it's good to take feedback about the course and update it, but these efforts are still less time-consuming than regularly offering services.